DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection

 \subsection{Evaluation on KITTI Dataset}

-We randomly sample 16,384 points from overall point cloud per single view frame.
-We train our model by ADAM~\cite{adam} optimizer with onecycle learning strategy~\cite{cycle}.
+We randomly sample 16,384 points from the overall point cloud per single view frame.
+We train our model by ADAM~\citep{adam} optimizer with onecycle learning strategy~\citep{cycle}.
 The batch size is set to 16 with 8 GPUs.
 The initial learning rate is 0.01 and is decayed by 0.1 at 35 and 45 epochs.

-\paragraph{Dynamic vs Static} To verify the efficient of our method, we first report the performance and latency on KITTI scene.
+\paragraph{Dynamic vs Static} To verify the efficiency of our method, we first report the performance and latency on KITTI scene.
 As shown in Fig.~\ref{fig:res_Performance}, our detector achieves super speed while maintaining comparable performance with other detectors.
 When $\lambda$ is set to 0.1, the performance surpasses the efficient baseline.
-Therefore, we set the scale parameter to 0.1 for all experiment by default.
-As increasing the supervision on resource budget loss, the speed is further improved to 223 FPS.
-The impressive results shows that our method endows point-based 3D detector with efficient detection capability.
+Therefore, we set the scale parameter to 0.1 for all experiments by default.
+As increasing the supervision of resource budget loss, the speed is further improved to 223 FPS.
+The impressive results show that our method endows point-based 3D detector with efficient detection capability.
 Going one step further, we report the reduction of latency on two revenue modules, {\em i.e.}, query \& grouping operation, and MLP network.
-As shown in Fig.~\ref{fig:res_Layer}, our method cut considerable overhead of both in different SA layers.
+As shown in Fig.~\ref{fig:res_Layer}, our method cut the considerable overhead of both in different SA layers.
 It verifies that adaptively turning off useless points by DBQ can speed up the computation of both modules.